 Is Your Vehicle Pulling You Aside and Telling You Something?

-If you are noticing the problems outlined above or if you are noticing uneven tire wear.
-It is also recommended that you have your alignment checked when you have the vehicle services or get an oil change.
+If you are noticing the problems outlined above or if you are noticing uneven tire wear, it is also recommended that you have your alignment checked when you have your vehicle serviced or get an oil change.

 - Pulling to the right or left while driving